aszepieniec/stark-anatomy/docs/faster.md

 The NTT is popular in computer algebra because the Fourier transform induces a homomorphism for polynomials and their values.
 Specifically, multiplication of polynomials corresponds to element-wise multiplication of their Fourier transforms.
 To see this, apply the formula for the Fourier transform to the formula for the product polynomial.
 To see why this is true, remember that the Fourier transform represents the *evaluations* of a polynomial.
 Clearly, the evaluation of $h(X) = f(X) \cdot g(X)$ in any point $z$ is the product of the evaluations of $f(X)$ and $g(X)$ in $z$.
 As long as $\mathsf{deg}(h(X)) < 2^k$, we can compute this product by:
  - computing the NTT;
- - miltiplying the resulting vectors element-wise; and
+ - multiplying the resulting vectors element-wise; and
  - computing the inverse NTT.

 ```python